seznam/shelter/doc/index.rst

     # Pass settings module using environment variable
     SHELTER_SETTINGS_MODULE=myapp.settings shelter-admin command

-For creating a new project skeleton Shelter provides ``startproject`` comand.
+For creating a new project skeleton Shelter provides :option:`startproject` comand.
 Project name has the same rules as Python module name.
-Entry point into new application is a script ``manage.py``.
-Command ``devserver`` runs the project (HTTP server, which listen on default port ``8000``) in development mode.
+Entry point into new application is a script :command:`manage.py`.
+Command :option:`devserver` runs the project (HTTP server, which listen on default port ``:8000``) in development mode.

 .. code-block:: sh